oskariorg/oskari-docs/md/documentation/backend/database-populate.md

 The layer JSON is parsed and added as layer to the db as it would have been if it had been referenced in a setup/view-file.
 The referenced file needs to be in the classpath under `/json/layers/somelayer.json` path.

+You can also add layers with SQL, but the JSON-format is preferred.
+Examples for adding a layers using SQL:

+- WMS in `oskari-server/content-resources/src/main/resources/sql/PostgreSQL/example-layers.sql`.
+- WMTS in `oskari-server/content-resources/src/main/resources/sql/nlsfi-background-map-wmtslayer.sql`.
+- WFS in `oskari-server/content-resources/src/main/resources/sql/PostgreSQL/example-wfslayer.sql`.

+Layers have reference to a layer group (`oskari_layergroup` db-table) which currently means the data producer, but it might become a more generic grouping table in the future.
+They also can have a link to a list of inspire themes (themes listed in portti_inspiretheme, links to maplayers via oskari_maplayer_themes).

+**NOTE!** For users to see a registered maplayer the layer needs to have permissions.
+See [permissions documentation](/documentation/backend/permissions) for details.
+With the JSON-format you can define a role/permission mapping for the layer and permissions are inserted directly to the database.

 ## Creating a runnable JAR file (Optional)